 - Weight1.3 pounds

 Another large brand in the industry of light equipment is URCERI, and they have made it onto our list of recommendations by launching the URCERI Light Meter.
-Over the years, the URCERI brand has done nothing but provide their customers with the best in equipment.
-They are recommended all over the world for their outstanding functions, excellent build and affordable prices that complement the operational quality.
+Over the years, the URCERI brand has done nothing but provide its customers with the best in equipment.
+They are recommended all over the world for their outstanding functions, excellent build, and affordable prices that complement the operational quality.
 Concerning their URCERI Light Meter, this is another superb handheld lighting unit.
 It has been programmed by seasoned experts to measure the ambient temperature of an area effectively and features an outstanding range of up to 200,000 lux.

-The features of this light meter for photography from URCERI are endless, with each element having a vital function to the overall excellence of the unit.
+The features of this light meter for photography from URCERI are endless, with each element having a vital function in the overall excellence of the unit.
 Besides its luminosity range from 0 to 200,000 lux, this light meter has an LCD screen with 4-digital colors.
-This screen is responsible for the display of data hold, Min/Max readings, low battery indications and auto power off.
+This screen is responsible for the display of data hold, Min/Max readings, low battery indications, and auto power off.
 The ability of this unit to be handheld is due to its lightweight nature.
 Besides being light in weight, it is also extremely durable making storage and transportation far from arduous tasks for users.
 This URCERI light meter can be used in your home, factory, office or at a set design, where light is vital to success.

 Handheld Ambient Temperature Measurer

 Range up to 200,000 Lux